cturner8/k8s-homelab/README.md

 ## Quickstart

 A devcontainer configuration file has been pre-configured to install the following tools for local Kubernetes development:
-- minikube
 - kubectl
 - kustomize (pre-installed with newer versions of kubectl)
 - helm

+Separate devcontainers have been defined depending on which tool to use for local development:
+- minikube
+- kind

 The devcontainer is also configured to enable "Docker in Docker" to allow spinning up containers from inside the devcontainer.

-A local minikube cluster will be created automatically on container startup.
+A local cluster will be created automatically on container startup, depending on which configuration you selected.

 If you have Docker installed already, follow [Quick start: Open an existing folder in a container](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-an-existing-folder-in-a-container) to get started.